 People have been baking flatbreads and adding toppings to them for millennia.
 And pizza precursors span the globe.
 We know that Persian soldiers actually baked flatbreads topped with cheese and dates on their shields.
 Hopefully, they had time to clean them off before the next battle!
-And the Aeneas tells the story of a cryptic prophecy of Trojan soldiers eating their tables that turns out to be round breads topped with vegetables.
-Sorry about that spoiler, but the book was written like 27 centuries ago.
+And the Aeneas tells the story of Trojan soldiers eating their platters — plates that turn out to be round breads topped with vegetables.
+(Sorry about that spoiler, but the book was written like 27 centuries ago.)

-The pizza as we know it and love it today seems to have originated in Naples, Italy.
-They had to wait for European exploration of the New World for the key ingredient, tomatoes, which are native to the Americas and weren’t grown in Europe until one of the first explorers brought back some seeds or cuttings.
+The pizza we know and love today seems to have originated in Naples, Italy.
+It had to wait until the 16th century for the key ingredient, the tomato, which is native to the Americas and wasn’t grown in Europe until someone returned with seeds or cuttings.
 These strange-colored eggplants, as they were first described, were found to be delicious when seasoned with salt, pepper, and oil.
 Soon they were dubbed “golden apples,” or pomi d’oro.

 Modern Pizza’s Development

 Italian immigrants to the US brought the dish with them in the 19th century, although its popularity was initially limited to immigrant communities.
 The first pizza restaurant in the country, Lombardi’s in New York City, opened in 1905.
-But when tens of thousands of servicemen and women returned from Italian campaigns after World War II, they also brought with them an appreciation of Italian cuisine that included a strong hankering for pizza.
+But when tens of thousands of servicemen and women returned from the Italian campaigns after World War II, they also brought with them an appreciation of Italian cuisine, including a strong hankering for pizza.

 In the 1950s and beyond, the market for pizza exploded to the point where today a pizzeria is a staple in just about every community in the US.
 And giant restaurant chains specializing in pizza compete for market share on billboards and in commercials.

-By 2019, the global pizza market had annual sales estimated of nearly $145 billion.
+By 2019, the global pizza market had annual sales estimated at nearly $145 billion.
 That’s a lot of dough tossing!
-Americans and Western Europeans eat the most, per capita.
+Americans and Western Europeans eat the most per capita.
 But you can find pizza just about everywhere you can find electricity and running water.
 And different countries and regions have added their unique ingredients, flavor profiles, and sensibilities to the ever-evolving pizza.
-Even within the US, you can find regional differences that let you know where you are even without GPS.
+Even within the US, you can find regional differences that let you know where you are, even without GPS.

 The Problem with Pizza